tabdc/tabdc.github.io/_pages/about.md

 Current
 ======

-Actively looking for a PhD position.
+Actively looking for a PhD position in Applied Mathematics/Physics.

 Past
 ======